samanthajmorris/hci-calendar/README.md

 *gson-2.7.jar*, *json-20140107.jar*, *json-simple-1.1.jar* - jar files needed to run functions in *SamsFunctions.java*.

+*help_icon.png* - used to hover over and display a help message in *MonthYearPanel.java*.

 ### Created By

 Vistassja Williams, Samantha Morris, Keara Leibovitz, Aisha Mohammed